Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics

 This is to be contrasted with what happens in a well-mixed ecosystem.
 In the well-mixed scenario, consumer strains with higher $\tau$ successfully invade and displace the native population with a high probability.
 The invasion success is consistent with the dynamics of a continuously evolving ecosystem.
-If $\tau$ is made an evolvable trait in panmictic systems, the average $\tau$ of the population will tend to 1.
+If $\tau$ is made an evolvable trait in simulated panmictic systems, the average $\tau$ of the population will tend to~1, as predicted by the mean-field analytic proof.
 There is no difference in a well-mixed scenario between short-term and long-term success.
 Descendant-shading does not occur in the well-mixed case.
 This follows from the lack of distinction between local patches and large-scale structure.